Computer Science (COMP)

 COMP 4432 Machine Learning (4 Credits)

 This course will give an overview of traditional machine learning techniques, their strengths and weaknesses, and the problems they are designed to solve.
 This will include the broad differences between supervised/unsupervised and reinforcement learning as well as associated learning problems such as classification and regression.
 Techniques covered, at the discretion of the instructor, may include approaches such as linear and logistic regression, support vector machines, kNN, decision trees, random forests, Naive Bayes, EM, k-Means, and PCA.
 After course completion, students will have a working knowledge of these approaches and experience applying them to learning problems.
-Enforced Prerequisites: COMP 4442 and COMP 3006.
+Graduate students will contribute and assignment or project to a digital portfolio on Github.
+Prerequisites: MATH 3009 and COMP 3006.

 COMP 4433 Data Visualization (4 Credits)

 This course explores visualization techniques and theory.
 The course covers how to use visualization tools to effectively present data as part of quantitative statements within a publication/report and as an interactive system.
 Both design principles (color, layout, scale, and psychology of vision) as well as technical visualization tools/languages will be covered.
-Prerequisites: COMP 3006.
+Graduate students will contribute one assignment or project to a personal portfolio on Github.
+Prerequisite: COMP 3006.

-COMP 4441 Introduction to Probability and Statistics for Data Science (4 Credits)
+COMP 4441 Introduction to Probability and Statistics for Data Science & AI (4 Credits)

 The course introduces fundamentals of probability for data science.
 Students survey data visualization methods and summary statistics, develop models for data, and apply statistical techniques to assess the validity of the models.
 The techniques will include parametric and nonparametric methods for parameter estimation and hypothesis testing for a single sample mean and two sample means, for proportions, and for simple linear regression.
-Students will acquire sound theoretical footing for the methods where practical, and will apply them to real-world data, primarily using R. Prerequisites: COMP 3007 and 3008; or permission of Data Science Faculty Director.
+Students will acquire sound theoretical footing for the methods where practical, and will apply them to real-world data, primarily using R. Graduate students will contribute a course assignment or project to their personal portfolio in Github.
+Prerequisite: COMP 3009.

-COMP 4442 Advanced Probability and Statistics for Data Science (4 Credits)
+COMP 4442 Advanced Probability and Statistics for Data Science and AI (4 Credits)

 COMP 4447 Data Science Tools 1 (4 Credits)